 Course Code:STBL-3210

 Explore the transformational change that is occurring to embed environmental, social, and governance (ESG) in organizational strategy and reporting.
-Become equipped with leading theories, standards and tools to help organizations make this shift.
+Become equipped with leading theories, various reporting standards (ISO, SBTI, GHG Protocol, TCFD AND CSRD) and tools to help organizations make this shift.
 Students deliver stakeholder engagement, and identify equity, diversity and inclusion practices and the role Canadian businesses play in rebuilding relationships with Indigenous Peoples.
+Students develop necessary skills to prepare comprehensive reports that meet organizational goals, regulatory requirements, and stakeholder expectations while supporting transparent, data-driven decision-making for sustainable practices.

 Credit Value:3